mufeedali/Komikku/README.md

 * `python-lxml`
 * `python-magic` or `file-magic`
 * `python-pillow`
+* `python-requests`
 * `python-pure-protobuf`
 * `python-unidecode`

+[comment]: # (Always include requests as dependency -- not all servers need CloudScraper and most use requests directly.)

 This is the best practice to test Komikku without installing using meson and ninja.